terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Working_with_Datasets.md

 - `--description` is the description of the newly created dataset.

 - `--url` is the url for the newly created dataset.
 This is where the data is pulled from.

+- `--file` is the file path to upload to the newly created dataset.
+This is where the data is pulled from.

+NOTE: Only choose one, url or file

 - `--sensitivity` is a flag set to indicate the sensitivity of the newly created dataset.
 Values are: PUBLIC, GENERAL, SENSITIVE, CONFIDENTIAL.